 1-day in Rome

 Rome is a city full of interesting things to do.
-From its ancient heritage dating back the Roman Empire or its long history with the church.
-It’s a city worth visiting for any type of travellers.
-To truly discover it, let’s say that 4 to 5 days would be best but there are also a lot you can do in a shorter stay.
+From its ancient heritage dating back to the Roman Empire, or its long history with the church.
+It’s a city worth visiting for any type of traveller.
+To truly discover it, let’s say that 4 to 5 days would be best, but there is also a lot you can do in a shorter stay.

-If you only have 1 day in Rome, this guide will allow you to get the most of it.
-It will be intense, and you won’t have too long in each of the top spot, but you will be able to get most of it.
+If you only have 1 day in Rome, this guide will help you make the most of it.
+It will be intense, and you won’t have too long in each of the top spots, but you will be able to get most of it.
 So, let’s dive into those 11 Best things to do in 1-day in Rome.

 1-day in Rome Map